x123/kdy-iss/docs/kdy-safety.md

 - P - Point - Assign a person to point at the casualty and maintain constant visual contact.
 This person should never take their eyes off of the casualty in the water.
-- H - Heave to (Munich manoevre) - This will slow the boat and give you time to assess the situation and act accordingly.
+- H - Heave to (Munich manoeuvre) - This will slow the boat and give you time to assess the situation and act accordingly.
 - E - Equipment thrown (Danbuoy, ring, lifeline) - Throw the floating horseshoe lifering to the casualty, even if they have a lifejacket.
 It will